ccassar/raft/README.md

 Observability is central to a production-quality implementation; structured logging (using Uber zap library) and metrics export (using prometheus library and gRPC interceptors for both metrics and logging) are an integral part of the implementation.
-The basic dashboard below is include in the helm chart and shows the state of each node in the application cluster; follower, candidate or leader role, who is leader (and how leadership changed) from the perspective of each node, what is the term, committed and applied index at each node.
+The basic dashboard below is included in the helm chart and shows the state of each node in the application cluster; follower, candidate or leader role, who is leader (and how leadership changed) from the perspective of each node, what is the term, committed and applied index at each node.